-Category 1: Sub-Category 1:

-14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :

-^O Service is included in approved waiver.
-There is no change in service specifications.

-• Service is included in approved waiver.
-The service specifications have been modified.

-• Environmental adaptations provide physical adaptations to the existing home and existing rooms within the home required by the individual's person-centered service plan needed to allow an individual to physically access their home when those adaptations are not covered under the Medicaid state plan.
-Services must:

-(a) Ensure the health, welfare and safety of the individual; or

-(b) Enable the individual who would otherwise require out of home placement, to function with greater independence in the home.

-• Repairs to the home necessary due to property destruction caused by the participant; limited to the cost of restoration to original condition.

-• Environmental adaptations may include the installation of ramps and grab bars, widening of doorways, hardening of walls or windows, modification of bathroom facilities, or installing specialized electrical and/or plumbing systems necessary to accommodate the medical equipment and supplies that are necessary for the welfare of the individual.

-• DDA reserves the right to repair/replace with the most cost-effective/code compliant items that meet the client's need(s).

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-The following service limitations apply to environmental adaptations:

-• Prior approval by DDA is required

-• One bid is required for adaptations costing one thousand five hundred dollars or less.

-• Two bids are required for adaptations costing more than one thousand five hundred dollars and equal to or less than five thousand dollars.

-• Three bids are required for adaptations costing more than five thousand dollars.

-• Environmental adaptations or improvements to the home are excluded if they are of general utility without direct medical or remedial benefit to the individual, such as carpeting, roof repair, central air conditioning, generators, etc.

-• Environmental adaptations cannot add to the total square footage of the home.

-• Environmental adaptations do not include fences.

-• DDA may require an occupational therapist, physical therapist, or other qualified professional to recommend an appropriate environmental adaptation

-• Environmental adaptations must meet all local and state building codes.

-• A deteriorated condition of the existing home, other construction work in process or the location of the home in a flood plain, landslide zone or other hazardous site may limit or prevent adaptations approved by DDA.

-• Environmental adaptations are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-• Since this service is one of the services covered under the CIIBS services package, an expenditure limitation applies as indicated in Appendix C-4.a.

-└└ Participant-directed as specified in Appendix E
+Application for 1915(c) HCBS Waiver: Draft WA.014.03.03 - Jul 01, 2023

+Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations Sub-Category 2: Sub-Category 3: Category 2: Category 3: Service Definition (Scope): Category 4: Sub-Category 4: • Environmental adaptations provide physical adaptations to required by the individual's person-centered service plan nee home when those adaptations are not covered under the M (a) Ensure the health, welfare and safety of the individuals ded to allow an individual to physically access their dedicaid state plan.
+Services must: (b) Enable the individual who would otherwise require ou independence in the home. • Repairs to the home necessary due to property destruction caused by the participant; limited to the cost of restoration to original condition. • Environmental adaptations may include the installation of of walls or windows, modification of bathroom facilities, or systems necessary to accommodate the medical equipmen t and supplies that are necessary for the welfare of the individual. • DDA reserves the right to repair/replace with the most co st-effective/code compliant items that meet the client's need(s).
+Specify applicable (if any) limits on the amount, frequenc y, or duration of this service: The following service limitations apply to environmental ada aptations: Prior approval by DDA is required One hid is required for adaptations costing one thousand to ive hundred dellars or loss One bid is required for adaptations costing one thousand f Two bids are required for adaptations costing more than one of the second secon than five thousand dollars. the mousand rive number domais and equal to or less • Three bids are required for adaptations costing more than five thousand dollars • Environmental adaptations or improvements to the home medical or remedial benefit to the individual, such as carpeti generators, etc. • Environmental adaptations cannot add to the total square footage of the home. • Environmental adaptations do not include fences. • DDA may require an occupational therapist, physical ther appropriate environmental adaptation apist, or other qualified professional to recommend an • Environmental adaptations must meet all local and state b uilding codes. • A deteriorated condition of the existing home, other const - flood plain, landslide zone or other hazardous site may limit • Environmental adaptations are limited to additional servic EPSDT, but consistent with waiver objectives of avoiding in stitutionalization. · Since this convice is one of the convices are done done to the • Since this service is one of the services covered under the applies as indicated in Appendix C-4.a.

+|X| Provider managed